raspberrypilearning/lego-data-dash/en/step_4.md

 --- /task ---

-To program your sliding indicator, we can reuse some of the code written in the Data Plotter project as they're very much the same mechanism.

 In a new Thonny window add the following, filling in the variables with your own information as you go:

 `min_value` is the lowest reading you think you will get